Using Chains and Constellations

 Inserting a Chain object

-A chain is a list of objects (either individual or grouped into constellations or satellite collection subsets) in order of access.
+A chain is a list of objects (either individual or grouped into constellations or satellite collection subsets).

 1. Insert a Chain () object using the Insert Default () method.